Global growth used to be reserved only for big companies. They could afford to invest money and time and survive repetitive budget breaking.

 Whatever language you're using, make use of Unicode encoding to simplify the process.
 With Unicode, your software can properly show characters from different languages.

 You won't believe it, but here we are.
 Localization!

 Here's where your developers need to be synced with translators and editors.

-This is the main task for localization managers.
-A good localization specialist should ensure that:
+This is the main task for localization managers and a localization specialist.
+They should ensure that:

 - translators and editors understand the context of everything they're translating.

-- developers get a translation that'll fit into the predicted UI.
+- developers get a translation that'll fit into the predicted UI design.

 Translation management systems can help out here.
 They're enabling developers to upload and download localization files without a lot of code impact.

 At the same time, translators and editors are able to experience how their translation looks with in-context editing.

 Another important thing to consider when localizing is how you choose translators.
 It would be best if you're able to find the ones that are native in the source and the targeted language.